adnanghazanfar/CarmaAssigment/AssignmentDemo/README.md

 1. Sample Crud
 2. JSF custom component.

+Application is deveoped using JSF, Primefaces, Spring data and in memory database

 ## Dependencies
-Need tomcat server, maven, java 7
+Need tomcat server, maven, java 7.
 Deploy on tomcat 7 or 8.

 ## Application URL :